forest-tv

 • I used to teach painting classes, at a paint and sip art studio

-Below: Some of my artwork.
+Above: Some of my artwork.
 I love the hands-on nature of traditional media, and particularly enjoy oil painting, and printmaking.

 I’m keen to design and develop a separate website to showcase and promote my art.
 (I’ve built up a lot of artworks over time!)